Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Problem statement and solution outline

 The perspective of a (C)DTO is as follows: different decision processes take place as threads in a multi-threaded system.
 The (C)DTO is responsible for scheduling the multi-thread of decision processes by means of an appropriate form of strategic interleaving (\cite{BergstraMiddelburg2007}).
 In doing so the (C)DTO instructs other agents to take part in the decision process at large and in decision making fragments of it.

 \item What drives a decision process?

-A a decision process is a thread consisting of the putting into effect (see \cite{Bergstra2011c}) of a single pass instruction sequence $\alpha$ (see \cite{BergstraLoots2002}) which itself is regularly extended by means of a background planning process.
-A (C)DTO is putting initial segments of $\alpha$ into effect while regularly extending it as an outcome of a planning process.
-The mechanics of the planning process are left unspecified.
+A decision process is a thread consisting of the putting into effect (see \cite{Bergstra2011c}) of a single pass instruction sequence P (see the program algebra outlined in~\cite{BergstraLoots2002}).
+A (C)DTO is putting initial segments of P into effect while regularly extending it as an outcome of a planning process.
+The mechanics of the planning process and subsequent thread extension are left unspecified in the formalization of thread algebra (see~\cite{BergstraMiddelburg2006,BergstraMiddelburg2007}).

 \end{itemize}